Countly/countly-sdk-web/README.md

 usage and end-user behavior.
 There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
 Both parts are open source with different licensing terms.

 This repository includes the Countly Web SDK.
-For more information about this SDK, [Countly SDK for Web](http://resources.count.ly/v1.0/docs/countly-sdk-for-web) documentation at [Countly Resources](http://resources.count.ly).
+For more information about this SDK, [Countly SDK for Web](http://resources.count.ly/v1.0/docs/countly-sdk-for-web) integration guide at [Countly Resources](http://resources.count.ly) or [Countly Web SDK Documentation](http://countly.github.io/countly-sdk-web/)

 * **Slack user?** [Join our community](http://slack.count.ly:3000/) to ask questions and get answers!
 * **Questions?** [Ask in our Community forum](http://community.count.ly)